skeoop/skeoop.github.io/assignments/Encryption-Strategy.md

-The *Strategy Pattern* is used when you have different algorithms that can be used to perform a task, and you want to be able to change or select which algoritm is used.
+The *Strategy Pattern* is used when you have different algorithms that can be used to perform a task, and you want to be able to change or select which algorithm is used.

 The way to apply this pattern is: